Cadavanaugh/Cadavanaugh/README.md

 </p>

 ## 🧠 Particularities
-- Perfomance-driven 🚗💨
-I consider perfomance one of the most important things in software.
+- Perfomance-driven 🚗💨<br>I consider perfomance one of the most important things in software.
 Therefore I'm always looking for alternatives that aim to do stuff faster, such as:
   - **pnpm**
   - **Preact**
   - **Vite**
-- UX-worried 📱
-When I'm developing an application I'm always oriented by how pleasant the experience of my end-user will be.
+- UX-worried 📱<br>When I'm developing an application I'm always oriented by how pleasant the experience of my end-user will be.
 This way I can design more optimized and easy-to-use software.
-- Megalomaniac 🌐
-I want to do great changes in the world through technology.
+- Megalomaniac 🌐<br>I want to do great changes in the world through technology.
 Contributing to many open-source projects as possible is one of my life goals.
 As an anarchist I believe tech is the way power can return to the people ✊.

 # 🏅 Current goals (constantly updated by me)